 A cross between two of the best culinary apples.
 Recommended for pies and sauce and other kitchen use.
 Cooks up fairly quickly into a light yellow smooth tart sauce.

 Yellowish flesh is crisp, firm, juicy, tender and subacid.
 Medium-sized roundish ribbed ruddy-red striped and blushed fruit.
-Very distinctive because of the small pronounced protuberance nearly always found next to the stem.
-The fruit has pretty much no cavity at all.
+Very distinctive because of the small pronounced protuberance (or lip) nearly always found next to the stem.
+The fruit has pretty much no cavity at all, making it easy to identify once you’ve seen one or two.
 Keeps until midwinter.

 Click here for a complete list of qualifying items.